 Excellent testing lab scores

-Sophos Home ⇱ offers both real-time and Web protection for PCs for free, however, in contrast to Avast, limits access to its ransomware shields.
-It's also best not to expect any extras, like a firewall or password manager, since even paying customers must make do without these owing to Sophos's strict focus on the basics.
+Sophos Home* offers free real-time and web protection for PCs, however, unlike Avast, limits access to its ransomware shields.
+It's also best not to expect any extras, like a firewall or password manager: Sophos focuses on the basics and even paying customers have to make do without them.

-Sophos Intercept X is not a 1:1 mobile version of Sophos Home, however, it does offer Android and iOS users a free mobile security app from the same developer.
+The developer's mobile app, Sophos Intercept X is not a 1:1 mobile version of Sophos Home.
+All the same, it offers Android and iOS users a free mobile solution.
 Along with several basic security tools, including app lock, the program also provides a rudimentary password manager and can be used as a multi-factor authenticator.

-With Sophos Home, you also won't need to shell out for any antivirus basics.
+With Sophos Home, you also won't need to pay for any antivirus basics.

-Gauging the level of security afforded by Sophos Home is difficult since neither of the testing labs that we refer to in our evaluations (AV-Comparatives and AV-Test) has reviewed the software for quite a while.
-Nevertheless, those results were positive, and more recent evaluations of the developer's enterprise solutions have commended their excellent security standards.
+It's hard to determine how much security Sophos Home offers since neither of the testing labs that we consult (AV-Comparatives and AV-Test) has recently reviewed the software.
+Nevertheless, older results were positive, and more recent evaluations of the developer's enterprise solutions have praised their excellent security standards.

 Altogether, the free version of Sophos Home, featuring a user-friendly cloud-based dashboard, is a solid antivirus program that offers more than adequate security.